fm140905/coincidence/README.md

 ## Run
 - Copy the executable `main` and input file `input.json` in `bin` folder to anywhere you like.
 - Edit the settings in `input.json` if necessary.
-Explanation of the parameters can be found [here!](https://gitlab.engr.illinois.edu/nml/pals/-/blob/master/README.md)
+Explanation of the parameters can be found in `Inuput file explained.md`.
 - Run
     ```bash
     ./main $(path-to-input.json)